Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Representations of the Thompson groups and of the Cuntz alegbra in the literature

-Therefore, it can be deduced that the permutation representations of Bratteli and Jorgensen corresponds to the atomic Pythagorean representations without phases: the one that restrict to the Thompson groups as direct sum (or more precisely direct integral) of quasi-regular representations associated to the parabolic subgroups $F_p$ and their subgroup $\widehat F_p$ of $g\in F_p$ containing elements with slope one at $p$.
+It can be deduced that the permutation representations of Bratteli and Jorgensen are made of extensions to $\cO$ of {\it quasi-regular} representations of the Thompson groups (i.e.~the atomic representations without phases).